 I'll leave you a question to help you better appreciate the purpose of and need for accounting.

-Assume we are looking into two companies – Company A and Company B. Suppose you have $50,000 and are planning to invest your money and receive annual returns from share in profits.
-In which company would you invest – Company A or B?
+Assume you are an investor and are looking at two companies – Company A and Company B. Suppose you have $50,000 and are planning to invest your money to receive annual returns from share in profits.
+In which company would you invest in – Company A or B?
 Can't pick just yet, right?
-Then you get the point.
+You'll need financial information.